abelsj60/my-site/app/data/reveries/11-03-19-react-transition-group-and-why-i-hate.md

 Maybe I used it wrong.

 Most of the examples I found came from adding an item to a list of items, like a to-do list or grocery list.
 This generally entails animating the child of a parent component.
-For instance, an < Item > is animated in and out of the < List >.
+For instance, an Item is animated in and out of the List.

 Easy peasy, right?

 Maybe.
-But I needed to animate elements that were in siblings.
-For instance, I had to animate elements of the < Header >, < Footer > and < Body >.
+But I needed to animate elements that were "unrelated siblings."
+For instance, the Header, Footer, and Body contained elements that had to be animated simultaneously.

-Should be as easy as the examples, right?
-I'm still triggering the animation via the state of a shared parent component.

-Right.
-I never got it to work.
+Try as I might, I couldn't get React Transition Group to do it.

-Now, I wouldn't call the docs complete.
-And I'm not sure the components are as intuitive as everyone says, but, them's the breaks.
+Now, in my defense, I wouldn't call the React Transition Group docs complete.
+And I don't personally think it's that intuitive, but dem's de breaks.

-I came up with an alternative.
-I did it myself.
+So I did it myself.

-I used Styled Components and passed the relevant state to the animating elements via props.
-You can see the results in the story when you turn its text on and off.
-The background animates, as does the text shadow on header and footer elements.
+I passed state to my Styled Components, then used transitions and keyframes to animate them.
+You can see the results when you reveal the chapter illustrations.

-Done.
+You know what they say.
+All's well that...

 -j